 \subsection{Case-cohort studies}

-When there are multiple stages of selection, there must be no unmeasured selection bias at each stage.
-Figure~\ref{fig:casecohort} shows a DAG for a case-cohort study with no unmeasured selection bias. $S_1$ indicates selection into the underlying cohort, and $S_2$ indicates selection into the subcohort or becoming a case (or both).
-In the first stage, we have $S_1^x \cindep D^x \given X$ so the cohort condition holds unconditionally.
-In the second stage, the cohort condition fails because of the edge from $D$ to $S_2$, but the case-control condition holds because $S_2^d \cindep X \given D, S_1$.
-Thus, each stage of selection avoids unmeasured selection bias.
-Because the cohort condition does not hold for the second stage of selection, the exposure prevalence in the case and control groups must be used to estimate a causal effect of exposure on disease.
-The need to stratify on $S_1$ to control selection bias for $S_2$ explains why we cannot include cases from outside the original cohort if the cohort was selected based on exposure.
+Figure~\ref{fig:casecohort} shows a causal DAG and corresponding SWIGs for a case-cohort study. $S_1$ indicates selection into the underlying cohort, and $S_2$ indicates selection into the subcohort or becoming a case (or both).
+For selection into the cohort, we have $S_1^x \cindep D^x \given X$ so the analytic cohort condition holds.
+For selection into the study sample, the cohort condition fails because of the edge from $D$ to $S_2$, but the analytic case-control condition holds with $C_1 = \varnothing$ and $C_2 = \{S_1\}$.
+Because the cohort condition does not hold for $S_2$, the exposure odds ratio comparing cases and controls must be used to estimate the causal effect of exposure on disease.
+The need to condition on $S_1$ to control selection bias for $S_2$ implies that cases from outside the cohort must be excluded if the cohort was selected based on exposure.